Adrydevmateo/mr-payment-sdk/PUBLISHING.md

 # Publishing Guide

-This guide explains how to publish the MR Payment SDK to npm.
+This guide explains how to publish the MR Payment HEADLESS to npm.

 ## Prerequisites

 1. **NPM Account**: Ensure you have an npm account and are logged in
-2. **Package Name**: The package name `mr-payment-sdk` is available
+2. **Package Name**: The package name `mr-payment-headless` is available
 3. **Build**: All tests pass and the build is successful

 ## Publishing Steps